ShadowMario/FNF-PsychEngine/BUILDING.md

 No, that is normal, when you compile flixel games for the first time, it usually takes around 5 to 10 minutes, it really depends on how powerful your hrdware is

+### "I had an error saying that 'hxCodec' could not be found!"

+Refer to Issue ShadowMario/FNF-PsychEngine#12770.

 ### "I had an error relating to g++ on Linux!"

 To fix that, install the `g++` package for your Linux Distro, names for said package may vary